contour-terminal/libunicode/README.md

 - for filing issues please visit: https://github.com/christianparpart/libunicode/issues
 - fork and create pull requests:  https://github.com/christianparpart/libunicode/pulls
-- I am also happy to just receive code reviews, of
+- I am also happy to just receive code reviews
-- your can help with documentation, or
+- you can help with documentation, or
 - general feedback is also very welcome

 ### Users of this library